 This is the standard, generic, BPMN task.
 It has no special behavior when a process is executed.

-Typically these are used in the early stages of modeling a business process, but as a project moves towards creating an executable process model, tasks will get converted to more specific task types.
+Typically these are used in the early stages of modeling a business process, but as a project moves towards creating an executable process model, you will convert standard tasks to one of the more specific task types listed below.

 2. bpmn:userTask - Calls an APEX Page or an APEX Approval Task